 An alternative for grandparents who want to help out is to set up a Bare Trust.
 A Bare Trust is created when a gift is made into a savings or investment account, with the intention of creating a trust.
 In most cases, there are two adult trustees, while the child is the beneficiary.
 Of course, any gifts made to a Bare Trust will be exempt from inheritance tax if the gift giver survives for seven years, while the grandparents can also still contribute their annual gift exemption or regular gifts out of surplus income.

 With a Bare Trust, any income or gains would be payable to the beneficiaries or children in this case, not the grandparents, which is likely to be within the child’s personal tax allowance.

 Use offshore bonds

 Another option for parents or grandparents is to invest a lump sum in an offshore bond, naming themselves as the trustees and the children as the beneficiaries.
 It’s easy to split the bond into multiple policy segments, each one encashed to pay for private school fees each year or term.
-Meanwhile, the parents or grandparents can invest into an investment bond over the course of at least five years.
+Meanwhile, the parents or grandparents can invest in an investment bond over the course of at least five years.

-The policy segments can then be assigned to the children when they reach private school age via a Bare Trust.
+The policy segments can then be assigned to the children when they reach private school-age via a Bare Trust.
 As a result – providing that the parents or grandparents have invested wisely and reviewed their investment on a regular basis – the tax on the gain would, in theory, be payable by the children.
-However, as it should be within their personal tax allowances, it ought to be tax free.
+However, as it should be within their personal tax allowances, it ought to be tax-free.